CBE544/CBE544-2019.github.io/ProjectDescription.md

     3. Do you notice and trends from the bader charge analysis that may contribute to the change in adsorption?
 Look at different site and different facet terminations.
 6. Report (3~5 pages maximum)

+### Presentation ##

+The Final Presentation should include a summary of all of the calculations you were able to complete.
+Present the strucutres (with magnetic moments shown please), adsorption energies, and bader charges.
+You will present that data and an analysis of this data compared to the provided LiCoO<sub>2</sub> and the Al-doped LiCoO<sub>2</sub> data.
+Also take note of ay major strucutral changes induced by the dopants.
+Use the structure images shown [here](../StructMag) and the 104-LiCoO2.traj file provided to you for some geometric anaylsis.

+Discuss problems you had with convergence, magnetism, or any other problems that you encounctered.

+Each Group will also be required to ask questions and begin a disucssion about another groups work.
+Here are those assignments:

+Ni group will ask Ti group questions.
+Ti group will ask Mg groups questions.
+Mg group will ask Ni groups questions.

 <a name='report'></a>
 ### Final Report ###